Visit the Top End during the wet season to see cascading waterfalls, spectacular lightning storms and the wildflowers in bloom.

-Katherine is just over three hours drive south from Darwin and the gateway to Nitmiluk National Park.
-Visit galleries showcasing Aboriginal art and see the 90-minute show Katherine Outback Experience with host Tom Curtain who will enthral with his horse-breaking and musical skills.
-Depending on the weather, you can swim in pandanus-fringed plunge pools beneath Leliyn (Edith Falls) or take a bushwalk along the 2.6 kilometre (1.6 mile) Leliyn Trail.
+Katherine is just over a three-hour drive south from Darwin and the gateway to Nitmiluk National Park.
+Visit galleries showcasing Aboriginal art and see the Katherine Outback Experience show with host Tom Curtain, who will enthral with his horse-breaking and musical skills.
+Depending on the weather, you can swim in pandanus-fringed plunge pools beneath Leliyn (Edith Falls) or take a bushwalk along the 2.6-kilometre (1.6-mile) Leliyn Trail.
 In the park, walk sections of the Jatbula Trail past monsoon rainforest to Crystal Falls or the single drop waterfall of 17 Mile Falls.
-Follow the 3½ hour Windolf Walk to Pat's lookout for sweeping views over Nitmiluk Gorge and the summer waterfall of Southern Rockhole.
+Follow the 3.5-hour Windolf Walk to Pat's lookout for sweeping views over Nitmiluk (Katherine) Gorge and the summer waterfall of Southern Rockhole.

 Sunset over Darwin Harbour

 By the end of a tropical day of touring, Darwin Harbour is a fantastic position from which to watch the sunset.
-You can take a seat on the shore or join a cruise or sail and get out on the water.
+You can take a seat on the shore or join a cruise and get out on the water.
 Take a picnic to the Dripstone Cliffs or East Point Reserve, both are great vantage points to see the sun go down.
-Sail Darwin will take you out on a three hour Champagne Sunset Sail aboard their spacious 15 metre (50 foot) luxury catamaran, complete with dinner and Champagne.
-Or jump aboard the Spirit of Darwin for a 2 1/2 hour cruise with antipasto platters and a glass of bubbles.
+Sail Darwin will take you out on a three-hour Champagne Sunset Sail aboard their spacious 15-metre (50-foot) luxury catamaran, complete with dinner and Champagne.
+Or jump aboard the Spirit of Darwin for a 2.5-hour cruise with antipasto platters and a glass of bubbles.

 Immerse yourself in Northern Territory Aboriginal culture